Research Study: Understanding the Long-Term Impacts of Abuse in Sport

 YOUR STORY MATTERS.

-This collaborative effort will delve into the often-overlooked issue of coaching maltreatment in elite sports, examining its long-term effects on adult female athletes who have retired from high-performance environments.
+This collaborative effort will delve into the often-overlooked issue of coaching maltreatment in elite sports, examining its long-term effects on adult female athletes.
 The study will address a critical gap in current research by focusing on the experiences of these athletes, who have endured maltreatment that has lasting consequences on their wellbeing.

 Call for participants: